 Engineers talk gibberish about accounts, subscriptions, tags and labels.
 Poor CFO.
 The financial team babbles about general ledger, depreciations, CAPEX, OPEX and variabilize costs.
 Poor engineers.

 In traditional IT accounting, the IT department is treated as an expense centre.
 All costs for IT assets are cumulated in IT.
 The latter is assigned a budget based on a percentage of the total revenue, headcount, or another rule of thumb.

-IT costs are typically reported using general ledger accounts and cost centres.
-Accounts reflect the type of costs, like hardware, software licences, salaries, consultants, utilities, depreciations and amortisations.
-Cost centres typically reflect an organisational unit, like cybersecurity or IT network and systems.
+IT costs are typically reported using general ledger accounts and cost centers.
+Accounts reflect the type of costs, like hardware, software licenses, salaries, consultants, utilities, depreciations and amortizations.
+Cost centers typically reflect an organizational unit, like cybersecurity or IT network and systems.
 Nowhere in this kind of reporting are the costs linked to the value IT services create for the business and company as a whole.
 This kind of setup triggers questions like: do we pay too little, too much or just the right amount for IT?
 Which is not really the right question to ask.

 On the other side of the spectrum, the IT department is treated like any other business unit: a profit centre.
-This model makes sense when IT generates its own revenue stream, for example through professional IT services, or by commercialising inhouse written software.
+This model makes sense when IT generates its own revenue stream, for example through professional IT services, or by commercializing in-house written software.
 More and more companies – also those that are not historically a technology company – have this ambition.